MBA Hospitality Management: Career Path

 • Tourism manager: Tourism managers are responsible for developing and implementing tourism strategies, such as promoting a destination to travelers and working with local businesses to support tourism.

-• Hospitality consultant: Hospitality consultants are experts in the hospitality industry who provide advice and guidance to businesses on a variety of issues, such as marketing, operations, and financial management.
+• Hospitality consultant: Hospitality consultants are experts in the hospitality industry who advise and guide businesses on various issues, such as marketing, operations, and financial management.

-• Hospitality entrepreneur: Some professionals may choose to start their own hospitality-related businesses, such as hotels, restaurants, or event planning companies.
+• Hospitality entrepreneur: Some professionals may start hospitality-related businesses, such as hotels, restaurants, or event planning companies.

 • Hotel sales manager: Hotel sales managers are responsible for developing and implementing sales strategies to promote a hotel and increase bookings.

-• Food and beverage manager: Food and beverage managers are responsible for overseeing the food and beverage operations within a hospitality business, including menu planning, inventory management, and food safety.
+• Food and beverage manager: Food and beverage managers oversee the food and beverage operations within a hospitality business, including menu planning, inventory management, and food safety.

 • Meeting and event coordinator: Meeting and event coordinators are responsible for organizing and coordinating meetings and events for businesses and organizations.

-• Tourism development officer: Tourism development officers are responsible for promoting and developing tourism in a specific region or destination.
+• Tourism development officer: Tourism development officers promote and develop tourism in a specific region or destination.

 • Travel agent: Travel agents help customers plan and book travel arrangements, including flights, hotels, and tours.